-HIIT, which involves repeated sessions of relatively brief, intermittent exercise, usually performed at very high intensity, can be easily modified for various client needs and fitness levels.
+HIIT, which involves repeated sessions of relatively brief, intermittent exercise, usually performed at very high intensity, can easily be modified for various client needs and fitness levels.
 When combined with an expert nutrition program, personalized HIIT programs can elicit serious results and health benefits, including:

-- Improve blood pressure and cardiovascular health
+- Improved blood pressure and cardiovascular health

 - Improved insulin sensitivity